InfoScale™ 9.0 Virtualization Guide - Linux

 - Appendix A. Troubleshooting

-Running VCS in multiple guest virtual machines enables guest-to-guest clustering.
-VCS can then monitor individual applications running within the guest and then fail over the application to another guest in the virtual - virtual cluster.
+Running Cluster Server (VCS) on multiple guest VMs enables guest-to-guest clustering.
+VCS can then monitor individual applications running within a guest VM and then fail over the application to another guest VM in the virtual-to-virtual cluster.

-You can run VCS within each guest machine to provide high availability to applications running within the guest.
+You can run VCS on each guest to provide high availability to applications running within a guest.

-A VCS cluster is formed among the VM guests in this configuration.
-The VM guests in the cluster can be either on the same physical host or on different physical hosts.
-VCS is installed in the VM guests in the cluster.
-The VCS installation and configuration in a virtual machine is similar to that of VCS in the physical host clusters.
-This VCS cluster manages and controls the applications and services that run inside the VM guests.
-Any faulted application or service is failed over to other VM guest in the cluster.
-This configuration does not take care of the VM guest fail-overs since VCS runs inside the VM guest.
+A VCS cluster is formed among the guests in this configuration.
+The guests in the cluster can be either on the same physical host or on different physical hosts.
+VCS is installed on the guests in the cluster.
+The VCS installation and configuration procedures on guests are similar to those on physical hosts.
+This VCS cluster manages and controls the applications and services that run within the guests.
+Any faulted application or service is failed over to another guest in the cluster.
+This configuration does not address guest VM failover scenarios, because VCS runs within the guest.